cisagov/assessment-data-import-lambda/README.md

 ## Note ##

-Please note that the corresponding Docker image _must_ be rebuilt locally if the script `<scanner>/build_<scanner>.sh` changes.
+Please note that the corresponding Docker image _must_ be rebuilt locally if the script `build.sh` changes.
 Given that rebuilding the Docker image is very fast (due to Docker's caching) if the script has not changed, it is a very good idea to _always_ run the `docker-compose build` step when using this tool.

 ## License ##